 Existing customers are important to keep around because they already know your value and quality.
 Once they know that you will deliver for them, they will gladly stick around with you and even pay more.

 You’re probably familiar with the value of explainer videos in marketing by now.
-But did you know that using videos in your emails can increase click-through rates by 100%?
+But did you know that, according to MediaPost’s study, using videos in your emails can increase click-through rates by 100%?

 A survey by MarketingProfs supports MediaPost’s study, finding that 76% of marketers surveyed agree that integrated video and email leads to higher click-through rates.